A Comparison of Automatic Differentiation and Continuous Sensitivity Analysis for Derivatives of Differential Equation Solutions: Discussion

 While runtime performance of these methods is usually of interest, it is important to note the memory scaling for the various adjoint sensitivity analysis implementations.
-The chosen implementation for continuous adjoint sensitivity analysis utilizes a continuous solution to the original ODE in order to generate the adjoint Jacobian and gradients on-demand.
+The quadrature CASA implementation benchmarks as the fastest for stiff ODEs, but uses a continuous solution to the original ODE in order to generate the adjoint Jacobian and gradients on-demand.
 This setup only requires a single forward ODE solve but makes a tradeoff due to the high memory requirement to save the full timeseries solution and its interpolating function.
 For example, with the chosen 9th order explicit Runge-Kutta method due to Verner, the total memory cost is $26NM$ since 26 internal derivative calculations of size $N$ are utilized to construct the interpolant where $M$ is the number of time points.
-In contrast, checkpointing-based adjoint sensitivity analysis implementations \cite{alan_c._hindmarsh_sundials:_2005} re-solve the forward ODE from a saved time point (a checkpoint) in order to get the $u$ value required for the Jacobian and gradient calculation, increasing the runtime cost while decreasing the memory cost to NC where C is the number of checkpoints.
-For large PDE applications, the memory usage can be a limiting factor and thus the checkpointing-based implementation can be preferred.
-For the AD approaches, forward-mode AD for adjoint sensitivities is memory conservative since values along the timeseries are not required to be saved.
-Instead, the total memory cost is greater by then the result saveless solve by a factor P since each parameter requires a unique partial for the Dual numbers to propagate.
-In contrast, reverse-mode AD approaches require constructing a tape for the entire initial forward solution and thus has memory scaling similar to the interpolant-based continuous adjoint sensitivity analysis.
-Checkpointing systems for reverse-mode AD could alleviate these memory issues.
+The DSAAD reverse-mode AD approaches require constructing a tape for the entire initial forward solution and thus has memory scaling similar to the quadrature CASA, though in theory checkpointing AD systems AD could alleviate these memory issues.
+In contrast, checkpointing-based adjoint sensitivity analysis implementations \cite{alan_c._hindmarsh_sundials:_2005} re-solve the forward ODE from a saved time point (a checkpoint) in order to get the $u$ value required for the Jacobian and gradient calculation, increasing the runtime cost by at most 2x while decreasing the memory cost to NC where C is the number of checkpoints.
+These results show that the DiffEqSensitivity.jl interpolating checkpointing CASA approach may have around a 5x performance deficit over the more optimal quadrature CASA, which is can be a useful price to pay if memory concerns are the largest factor.
+The backsolve CASA approach, while the most memory efficient, was shown to be too unstable to be useful in most usecases and is thus only recommended if the dynamical system is known to be non-stiff in advance.

-In addition, the continuous solution of $\lambda$ was stored to perform the quadrature for $\frac{dC}{dp}$.
-Other implementations can reduce the memory cost here by appending the adjoint ODE with this integral calculation to simultaneously compute the gradients.
-However, our tests indicated that this method is less computationally efficient (around 2x slower on the POLLU model) because the post-adjoint quadrature was able to significantly reduce the number of $\frac{dC}{dp}$ calculations via the adaptive Gauss-Kronrod quadruature implementation of QuadGK.jl.
-Thus this once again highlights the tradeoff between runtime and memory efficiency.